pwaked/thermonitor/README.md

 # thermonitor
-A monitoring system to graphically show some temperature changes in a period of time.

-Data of temperature are saved on MySQL database.
-A simple REST API is created in PHP.
-A web app connects to the API and retrieve the data with HTTP request GET with JavaScript, and display it on the front end of a website using D3 library.
+A web-based monitoring system to read the data of temperature from MySQL database and create a chart that shows the temperature changes in a period of time.
+A simple REST API is created in PHP and a web application connects to the API, retrieve the data with HTTP request GET with JavaScript, and display it on the front end of a website using D3 library.